 Sam and Michael met at university in 2001.
 Some years later, Michael, who was a director of studies at Cambridge University, was talking to Sam, a teacher in a South London comprehensive school, about his frustration at having to turn down bright state-educated applicants each year because they had a poor understanding of how to prepare and apply for university.

 They were struck by the fact that, time and again, they saw students from state schools make the same mistakes in their university applications, putting them at a disadvantage when compared to candidates from independent schools.

 The evidence was stark: despite years of effort from universities, schools, and government, students from state schools were substantially less likely to be offered a place at a top university than those from independent schools, even if they had identical grades.

 In short, at a crucial time in their lives young people were disadvantaged by an ‘access gap’: an underlying disparity in support that reduces the chances of state school applicants reaching their full potential.

-With inside knowledge on what makes a strong application and expertise in teaching, they joined together and developed the Academic Apprenticeship, a structured approach to help students unlock the university application system.
+With inside knowledge on what makes a strong application and expertise in teaching, they joined together and developed the Academic Apprenticeship in 2013, a structured approach to help students unlock the university application system.
 By following its four simple steps, students can produce outstanding personal statements that present their academic ability in the best possible light.

 And it works: an evaluation by the Sutton Trust in 2016 showed that every single student in a trial group following the Academic Apprenticeship got an offer from a Russell Group university, compared to 73% of a comparison group.